jomco/eduhub-rio-mapper/CLI.md

 #### opleidingsrelatiesBijOpleidingseenheid

 This action retrieves the relations of a single "opleidingseenheid" specified by its RIO primary key.
+There are no pagination options.

 Example: